paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-021-north-american-free-trade.md

 William J. Clinton.

 #### Extension of Term of Governmental Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation
-Term of the Governmental Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation extended until Sept.
-30, 2017, by Ex.
+Term of Governmental Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation extended until Sept.
+30, 2019, by Ex.
 Ord.
+No. 13811, Sept.
+29, 2017, 82 F.R.
+46363, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

+Previous extension of term of Governmental Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation was contained in the following prior Executive Order:

+Ex.
+Ord.
 No. 13708, Sept.
 30, 2015, 80 F.R.
-60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+60271, extended term until Sept.
+30, 2017.

 #### Extension of Term of National Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation
 Term of the National Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation extended until Sept.
-30, 2017, by Ex.
+30, 2019, by Ex.
 Ord.
+No. 13811, Sept.
+29, 2017, 82 F.R.
+46363, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

+Previous extension of term of National Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation was contained in the following prior Executive Order:

+Ex.
+Ord.
 No. 13708, Sept.
 30, 2015, 80 F.R.
-60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+60271, extended term until Sept.
+30, 2017.